[1] 10

 Recommend using “snake_case” for longer names instead of .

-For ease in working with messy real-world data, R expect to see a ` (a tic or grave accent (U+0060), not a single quote) on both ends of “non-syntactic names”.
+For ease in working with messy real-world data, R expect to see a ` (a tic or grave accent (U+0060), not a single quote) on both ends of “non-syntactic names” such as names that have a space in them.

 [1] 1 2 3